-She has worked in Indian Country for a number of years in different capacities; from working for a native owned law firm, specializing to maintain sovereignty for many Oklahoma Tribal governments, the Muscogee (Creek) Nation’s Department of Justice, and a small native owned federal contracting company.
+She has worked in Indian Country for a number of years in different capacities; from working for a Native-owned law firm specializing to maintain sovereignty for many Oklahoma Tribal governments, the Muscogee (Creek) Nation’s Department of Justice, and a small Native-owned federal contracting company.
 She continues to serve in her position in a support role, to advocate and fight for sovereignty and health and wellness for many Native American families throughout Indian Country.

 Kendra is active and participates in many of her own tribal ceremonial and cultural activities as well as the Plains Tribes traditional ways with her daughter and husband, as they are citizens of the Eastern Shawnee Tribe of Oklahoma.
-In her spare time, she loves to sew and craft, exercise, be outside, garden, cook, watch the humming birds in the spring and summer and most of all, spending time with her family.
+In her spare time, she loves to sew and craft, exercise, be outside, garden, cook, watch the humming birds in the spring and summer and most of all, spend time with her family.

 Her mother taught her to be a strong Native woman and empower other women, and she continues this teaching with her daughter.
 Her step-father encourages her to continue her walk in two worlds with one spirit daily.